Ken Westerfield: Early life

-Early Frisbee and pre-disc sports career
+Early Frisbee and disc sports career

-It was at age thirteen, in 1960, that Westerfield became best friends with Hall of Fame and Discraft founder Jim Kenner.
-They began playing Frisbee in high school.
+In 1960, at the age of thirteen, Ken Westerfield and Jim Kenner, who later founded Discraft, became best friends.
+They started playing Frisbee during their high school years.
 Daily they would experiment with new ways of throwing and catching the Frisbee, this would later be called "playing freestyle."
-In the sixties, when the Frisbee was still considered a toy used just for recreation, there wasn't a reason to become proficient at throwing a Frisbee, no Frisbee professionals to emulate or disc sports tournaments to compete in.
-The only reason they became as good as they were was because of their shared anti-establishment attitude and lifestyle (that also included the rejection of traditional sports in general).
-This would result in a proficiency at playing Frisbee that had never been seen before.
-They would later invent disc sport competitive formats during the early years of Frisbee competitions.
+At the time, Frisbee was only considered a toy for recreational purposes, and there was no reason to become skilled in throwing it.
+There were no Frisbee professionals to look up to or disc sports tournaments to compete in.
+Their shared anti-establishment attitude and lifestyle, which included their rejection of traditional sports, led them to develop a proficiency in playing Frisbee that had never been seen before.

-Graduating in 1965 from Franklin High School (Livonia, Michigan), and living the counterculture lifestyle, Westerfield and Kenner spent their summer days on Cass and Silver Lake beaches, as well as at music and rock festivals, displaying their freestyling Frisbee skills.
-One day, noticing an event ad in a local alternative newspaper, they took their Frisbees and a VW Bug and went to a music festival near Bethel, NY, called Woodstock, that later became the music event of the century.
-While at the festival they would throw the Frisbee over and just out of reach of the crowd, who while sitting on the ground watching the bands would keep reaching for it as it flew by, probably not even knowing what it was.
-Westerfield later stated, "it was an interesting crowd to play for".
+After graduating from Franklin High School in Livonia, Michigan, in 1965, Westerfield and Kenner spent their summer days at Cass and Silver Lake beaches.
+They also showcased their Frisbee skills at music festivals.
+One day, they noticed an event ad in a local alternative newspaper and decided to take their Frisbees and a VW Bug to a music festival called Woodstock in upstate New York, which later became the music event of the century.
+At the festival, they would throw the Frisbee over the crowd, just out of reach, and watch as people sitting on the ground reached out for it as it flew by.
+Many of them may not even have known what it was.
+Westerfield later reflected that it was an interesting crowd to play for.